ibexa/documentation-developer/docs/api/js_client.md

 [The `eZ.CAPI` constructor function](http://ezsystems.github.io/javascript-rest-client/classes/CAPI.html) expects two parameters:

-1.  the API end point URI
+1.  the API endpoint URI
 2.  an authentication agent instance to configure the client for [the authentication mechanism configuration in eZ Platform](general_rest_usage.md#rest-api-authentication).

-The JavaScript REST Client comes with two authentication agents for the Session and Basic Auth authentication mechanism.
+The JavaScript REST client comes with two authentication agents for the Session and Basic Auth authentication mechanism.

-#### Session auth
+#### Session Authentication

-The Session Auth Agent expects an object describing the existing Session or containing the credentials for the user to create the corresponding session.
+The `SessionAuthAgent` expects an object describing the existing Session or containing the credentials for the user to create the corresponding session.
 So if the user is not yet authenticated, the client can be instantiated with:

 **Session Authentication (new session)**